Supporting Embedded Content

 return [self.get_handle(node) for node in nodes]

-We’ll need something similar in innerHTML and style because we need to set_needs_render on the relevant Frame.
+We’ll need something similar in innerHTML and style because we need to call set_needs_render on the relevant Frame.

 Finally, for setTimeout and XMLHttpRequest, which involve a call from JavaScript into the browser and later a call from the browser into JavaScript, we’ll likewise need to pass in a window ID from JavaScript, and use that window ID when calling back into JavaScript.
 I’ve omitted many of the code changes in this section because they are quite repetitive.
 You can find all of the needed locations by searching your codebase for evaljs.